Resettlement

 • Not being precise and accurate about a relationship to someone on the case or a related case.

-• Attempting to add a person on a case who is not a genuine member of the family.
+• Attempting to add a person on a case who is not a genuine member of your family.

-• Presenting forged or fraudulent documents including birth, marriage, and death documents.
+• Presenting forged or fraudulent documents including birth, marriage, or death certificates.

 • Charging money to refugees for resettlement services.